al-areqi/Spring_boot.example/README.md

 - Turn the Robot to the left direction (Put request).

 The application has constraints of preventing Robot from falling.
-The assumtion of this appliaction is to place only one robot at time on the table.
+The assumption of this application is to place only one robot at time on the table and  no other obstructions on the table surface have been proposed.Therefore, no more constraints have been implemented in the application.

-In this application you can see also how the exceptions is handling by through Spring and RestApi and how Enum is useful to define durations as constant values.
+Furthermore.
+In this application you can see also how the exceptions is handling through Spring and RestApi and how Enum is useful to define durations as constant values.